Emiliano Chamorro Vargas: Genealogy

-He was nephew of President Rosendo Chamorro Oreamuno, half-grand nephew of President Frutos Chamorro Pérez, nephew of President Diego Manuel Chamorro Bolaños and grand nephew of Presidents Fernando Chamorro Alfaro and Pedro Joaquín Chamorro Alfaro.
+He was nephew of President Rosendo Chamorro Oreamuno, half-grandnephew of President Frutos Chamorro Pérez, nephew of President Diego Manuel Chamorro Bolaños and grandnephew of Presidents Fernando Chamorro Alfaro and Pedro Joaquín Chamorro Alfaro.

 He was the only child of Salvador Chamorro Oreamuno and Gregoria Vargas Báez.
 His mother remarried to Evaristo de la Rosa Enríquez and had nine other children, half siblings of Emiliano.
-Evaristo Enríquez was brother to Emiliano´s father in law, Ceferino Enríquez.
+Evaristo Enríquez was brother to Emiliano´s father-in-law, Ceferino Enríquez.

 Chamorro married Lastenia Enríquez Bermúdez, b. abt 1875 Comalapa, Chontales d.
 7 April 1952 Managua, daughter of Ceferino Enríquez and Isabel Bermúdez.
 He later married Mercedes Rodríguez Urbina.
 He did not have children and left all his fortune to his nephews, both from the Chamorro and the Enriquez family.

 In popular culture

-Chamorro appears in the novel Spalovač mrtvol by the Czech writer Ladislav Fuks, published in 1967.
-A film adaptation, directed by Juraj Herz, was released in 1969.
+A portrait of Chamorro appears as a plot element in the novel Spalovač mrtvol by the Czech writer Ladislav Fuks, published in 1967.
+A film adaptation, directed by Juraj Herz, was filmed in 1968.